 We recommend adding a caesar or garden salad, or you can roast any kind of seasonal veggies in the oven along with your casserole.

 In this recipe, chicken pot pie casserole becomes a simple and affordable weeknight meal.
 Prep the filling ahead for those super busy weeks, or make it the night of, either way, the whole family is going to love this super creamy and comforting dish.
+If you want to make this dish outside - try this camping dutch oven or this double dutch oven.

 Save this recipe to wow your family any night of the week or pick this for your next potluck dish.
 Everyone will be asking for your recipe!